ReTrack: Data Unlearning in Diffusion Models through Redirecting the Denoising Trajectory: CONCLUSION

 To demonstrate the necessity of incorporating the regularization term in the loss function of our method, we hold all other experimental settings fixed and compare the performance of two variants of our loss function: one including both the unlearning term and the regularization term, and the other retaining only the unlearning term.
 The results, summarized in Table \ref{tab:ablation_remain}, reveal that although omitting the regularization term yields a marginal improvement in the unlearning metrics, it also causes a pronounced degradation in generation quality.
 This deterioration indicates that the absence of the regularization term induces over-forgetting, thereby validating the crucial role of the regularization term in preserving the model’s generative quality.

-\section{Conclusion}
+\section{CONCLUSION}

-In this paper, we propose ReTrack, a novel data unlearning method for diffusion models by redirecting the denoising trajectory to the \(k\)-nearest neighbors.
-Specifically, based on the idea of importance sampling, we first introduce a new unbiased unlearning loss function that concentrates fine‑tuning samples in the regions surrounding the data to be unlearned, dramatically speeding up unlearning process compared to the vanilla method.
-Then, we approximate this loss function by truncating the summation to its largest \(k\) terms which correspond to the \(k\)-nearest neighbors of the data to be unlearned.
-We further provide an intuitive interpretation of our method: the model learns to redirect the denoising trajectories away from the unlearned samples and toward their \(k\)-nearest neighbors, enabling fast unlearning while preserving generation quality.
-Through extensive experiments on MNIST T‑Shirt, CelebA‑HQ, CIFAR‑10 and Stable Diffusion, we demonstrate that our method achieves the best tradeoff between the strength of unlearning and the generation quality among all the existing data unlearning methods for diffusion models.
+In this paper, we propose ReTrack, a novel data unlearning method for diffusion models that redirects the denoising trajectories toward the \(k\)-nearest neighbors.
+Using importance sampling, we first derive an unbiased loss that concentrates the fine‑tuning procedure on the regions surrounding the unlearning set.
+Then, we approximate this loss by keeping only the \(k\) largest terms, enabling fast unlearning while preserving generation quality.
+Across MNIST T-Shirt, CelebA-HQ, CIFAR-10, and Stable Diffusion, ReTrack achieves the best trade-off between unlearning strength and generation quality compared with prior methods.